-Recently I was able to spend almost a full week in Nashville for a work conference.
-Granted I spent most of the trip at the Gaylord Opryland, which is a ways out from the city.
-But I did extend my trip so I could experience real Nashville if only for a weekend.
+Recently I was able to spend a full week in Nashville for a work conference.
+Granted I spent most of the trip at the Gaylord Opryland, which is a hike from the city, but I did extend my trip so I could experience real Nashville if only for a weekend.
 With a limited amount of time, I set out like a mad man biking around the city and trying to take it all in.
 Here’s what I did with about 24 hours.

 The food scene in Nashville, just like in most other cities, is burgeoning with new restaurants.
 There were so many places I had scoped out and intended to try but didn’t get to most of them due to time restraints.
 My favorite experience of the trip was snagging a seat at the bar at Husk.
 This Southern spot is pretty pricey but worth every penny.
 It’s housed in an old plantation style home with multiple levels and rooms that are elegantly designed and updated.
 Husk is by far one of the best restaurants I’ve been to.

 If you’re dining at a place like Husk, there’s no way you can spend the rest of the night sipping on dollar beers or well cocktails.
 Move on to the swanky speakeasy-styled Patterson House.
 You’ll walk into the place and see a lobby area with a curtain keeping you from peeking into the bar area.
 You’ll need to see the hostess for a seat (Trust me, I tried barging into the place like a brute and was practically tackled.).
 The bartenders are really friendly and the drinks are superb.

 Honky tonks and country music are what you’re probably expecting when visiting Nashville.
 Don’t worry, I experienced plenty of that, too.
 Head on over to the Station Inn.
 There’s plenty of history as many music legends have graced their stage.
 I happened to stop into the dive bar during the Americana Music Festival and got a chance to hear some amazing folk artists.